-make bzImage Build a standalone kernel. make modules Build any kernel modules that are specified in the kernel configuration. make modules_install Install modules into the module directory associated with the currently configured kernel.
-Note that the name of this directory is derived from the kernel version string as defined in the top- level Makefile .
-For example, if the REDHAWKFLAVOR is defined as "-custom" then the resulting modules directory will be "/lib/modules/kernelversion-RedHawk-x.x.x-custom". make install Install the kernel into the /boot directory along with an associated System.map file.
+make modules\install Install modules into the module directory associated with the currently configured kernel.
+Note that the name of this directory is derived from the kernel version string as defined in the top-level Makefile.
+For example, if the REDHAWKFLAVOR is defined as "-custom" then the resulting modules directory will be "/lib/modules/kernelversion-RedHawk-x.x-custom".

+make install Install the kernel into the /boot directory along with an associated System.map file.